 JCCBI must ensure the safety of its infrastructures at all times.
-The Corporation has implemented inspection programs combined with detailed records and additional investigations, thus ensuring the availability of relevant and up-to-date information for informed decision-making on long-term and short-term maintenance and rehabilitation programs.
+The Corporation has implemented inspection programs combined with detailed records and additional investigations, thus ensuring the availability of relevant and up-to-date information for informed decision-making on short-, medium- and long-term maintenance and rehabilitation programs.